 LONGER THAN YOU THINK

 There was a time, not too long ago, when the sweet spot for a blog post was 500 words–and the more blogs you wrote per week the better.
-Now in 2017, the sweet spot seems to be 1000 words once a week.
-We still can make a strong argument why you should blog more frequently your first year.
+Now the sweet spot seems to be 1000 words once a week.
+We still can make a strong argument for why you should blog more frequently your first year.

 WHAT CHANGED?
 WHY LONGER BLOG POSTS?